 If you are unhappy with the way the Department has handled your request or with the

-decisions made in relation to your request you may complain within 40 working days of
+decisions made in relation to your request you may complain within two calendar months

 Sedlescombe Road North